How could we rethink our conceptual understanding of human development to be more responsive to today’s situation?

-Q: You mention connectedness as a fundamental element of human development, can you tell us more?
+You mention connectedness as a fundamental element of human development.
+Can you tell us more?

 Human development has focused on individual well-being within a social context, such as a community or a state.
 At the same time, it has downplayed connections across societies, and connections with non-human species and with the environment.
-Much of the development thinking today seems to reflect an individualistic, reductionist, fragmented paradigm that considers people as being separate, rather than connected.
+Much development thinking today seems to reflect an individualistic, reductionist, fragmented paradigm that considers people to be separate rather than connected.
 This also applies to our relationship with nature.
-Even though we have been socialized to accept this individualist, disconnected narrative, many people have a deep sense of knowing that this may not be lead to a fulfilling life.
+Even though we have been socialized to accept this individualist, disconnected narrative, many people have a deep sense of knowing that this may not lead to a fulfilling life.
 I believe this disconnect and tension is at the heart of most of the problems we face today.

 In my view, we need a paradigmatic shift in the way we perceive human development.
 Instead of asking why connectedness to others and to the natural world is important, maybe we should be justifying why we’re not thinking of ourselves in relation to other humans and the environment.
 Many cultures and traditions see people and nature as connected and continually interacting.
 These relational issues are fundamental for a rethinking of human development, as humans cannot be healthy if the planet is not healthy.
 Climate change makes this clear.

-Q: What do you mean by saying that a lot of the threats originate internally?
-Why are internal factors so important?
+What do you mean by saying that we are the origin of a lot of the threats?

 In short, human development is not only about individual well-being – it includes the well-being of others and the planet.
 We tend to equate human development with economic growth and pay little attention to interior growth and our capacity to hold multiple perspectives and act with integrity – a sense of ourselves in relation to the whole.

-Q: Who can help create and promote this new narrative of human development focused on connectedness and our inner capacity to situate ourselves on other’s sides and outside us?
+Who can help create and promote this new narrative of human development focused on connectedness and our inner capacity to situate ourselves in relation to others and in relation to the whole?

-Take for example now, under the COVID-19 crisis, we do not really hear what is happening in communities in Kerala, where social cohesion and care across society is widespread and many are drawing attention to the rights citizens, migrants, and refugees.
-Instead, we keep hearing the same stories; in fact, technology enables the perpetuation of the counter narrative, which overshadows the many examples of solidarity we see in the world today.
+Take for example the COVID-19 crisis now.
+We do not really hear what is happening in communities in Kerala, where social cohesion and care across society is widespread and many are drawing attention to the rights of citizens, migrants and refugees.
+Instead, we keep hearing the same stories; in fact, technology enables the perpetuation of the counter-narrative, which overshadows the many examples of solidarity we see in the world today.
 For example, Twitter and the use of artificial intelligence perpetuates this idea of a very polarized and hierarchical world – a view of humans as set against one another.
 This polarizing narrative is a constructed one, and it is trying hard to silence a narrative that recognizes humans as connected and caring for one another.

-Q: You seem to be suggesting that re-articulating human development is more about creating an enabling environment where we let alternative voices emerge.
+You seem to be suggesting that rearticulating human development is more about creating an enabling environment where we let alternative voices emerge.
 How can this enabling be done?

 I believe this enabling environment emerges when we recognize that there are values behind the choices and decisions that we make, and that they reflect what is considered important to us.
 Enabling is first and foremost an exercise of making these values explicit.
-But rather than focusing only on value conflicts that perpetuate “us versus others” and “culture wars,” we can focus on connecting to the values that enhance human development for all.
-This means shifting conversations toward something that would support our human development, not just yours and mine, but everyone’s, including future generations.
-So, for example, when somebody says they do not care whether the entire Greenland ice sheet melts, because there are important mineral resources beneath it, we need to recognize that this melting has implications for the lives, livelihoods, and future many people, species, and ecosystems.
-We need to ask “What are the values motivating people to not care about losing Arctic ice?”
+But rather than focusing only on value conflicts that perpetuate ‘us versus others’ and ‘culture wars’, we can focus on connecting to the values that enhance human development for all.
+This means shifting conversations towards something that would support our human development, not just yours and mine, but everyone’s, including that of future generations.
+So, for example, when somebody says they do not care whether the entire Greenland ice sheet melts, because there are important mineral resources beneath it, we need to recognize that this melting has implications for the lives, livelihoods of and future of many people, species and ecosystems.
+We need to ask, “What are the values motivating people to not care about losing Arctic ice?”
 Whose values count when actions influence our collective human development?

-Q: To conclude, let’s focus now on a topic that you have worked on a lot, the connection between human development and planetary health.
-How do you think we can give more theoretical depth and robustness to the SDGs?
+To conclude, let’s focus on a topic that you have worked on a lot: the connection between human development and planetary health.
+How do you think we can give more theoretical depth and robustness to the Sustainable Development Goals (SDGs)?
 How do we ensure human development is also about the planet?